ppy/osu-wiki/wiki/Replay/en.md

 _A server replay_

-Server replays are reserved for the top 50 play in the global leaderboard of a difficulty/beatmap.
+Server replays are reserved for the top 50 play in the `Global leaderboard` of a difficulty/beatmap.
 The replay will be saved server-side.
 It can be exported, or downloaded and watched immediately by request.